lachbr/libpandabsp/README.md

 The library is written fully in C++ and most of the classes are published to Python via Panda3D's `interrogate` tool.

+Since I have just published it, the repository is currently not buildable/useable by itself yet.

 WIP readme